ondat/documentation/docs/install/microsoft-azure-aks.md

 ## Overview

-This guide will demonstrate how to install Ondat onto a [Microsoft AKS](https://azure.microsoft.com/en-gb/services/kubernetes-service/) cluster using either the [Ondat kubectl plugin](/docs/reference/kubectl-plugin/) or [Ondat Helm Chart](https://helm.sh/docs/intro/install/)
+This guide will demonstrate how to install Ondat onto a [Microsoft AKS](https://azure.microsoft.com/en-gb/services/kubernetes-service/) cluster using either the [Ondat kubectl plugin](/docs/reference/kubectl-plugin/) or [Helm Chart](https://helm.sh/docs/intro/install/)

 ## Prerequisites

 ### 1 - Cluster and Node Prerequisits
 The minimum requirements for the nodes are as follows:

 * Linux with a 64-bit architecture